ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Promises.md

         console.log("The result of the addition is:", result);
     });

 When can this be very useful?
-When the calculation needs to happen indirectly, for example after waiting a while or when retrieving information from the server using the `fetch` command for example.
+When the calculation needs to happen indirectly, for example after waiting a while or when retrieving information from the server using the `fetch` command, for example.

 Let's modify the example to resolve the solution only after a half a second: